Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 manages multiple xleaf drivers.
 This flexibility allows xrt-mgmt.ko and xrt-lib.ko to support various HW subsystems exposed by different Alveo shells.
 The differences among these Alveo shells is handled in xleaf drivers.
-The root and group drivers make part of the infrastructure which provide common services to xleaf drivers found on various Alveo shells.
+The root and group drivers are part of the infrastructure which provide common services to xleaf drivers found on various Alveo shells.
 See :ref:`alveo_platform_overview`.

 The instantiation of specific group driver or xleaf drivers is completely data